ethereumclassic/ethereumclassic.github.io/content/why-classic/eth-btc-etc/index.en.md

 The view of many within the Ethereum Classic community is that the aforementioned [Blockchain Trilemma](/why-classic/decentralism#the-blockchain-trilemma) is insurmountable, at least on the base later.
 For this reason, Ethereum Classic's current roadmap does not include the more exotic "solutions" that will be attempted by Ethereum™.

-Sharding is one example, where contracts are siloed into execution environments and executed in parallel.
-In theory this idea seems plausible and may be useful in some contexts, but for that added complexity there are many trade-offs.
-It is not suitable for globally interoperable contracts, including many of today's valuable systems that need shared execution, such as those that frequently interact with Decentralized Finance liquidity.

 Essentially, there is no known _one size fits all_ approach to scaling throughput that can be applied on the base layer without compromising an important security assumption, so for ETC as a protocol, barring some significant technological advancement, it is best left up to applications or secondary protocols to provide various different trade-offs and implement optimizations depending on the use case, giving users the choice of which to adopt.

 Many in the Ethereum Classic community are also wary of attempts to increase the block size, due to the adverse effects that are likely to appear down the road in terms of "bloat" and the increased _time to sync_ and hardware requirements, which, if left unchecked, may make it difficult to run an Ethereum Classic node, leading to centralization.
 Some argue the block gas limit should be reduced further, while others look towards _Zero Knowledge Proof_ technologies that can reduce the amount of data needed to be stored on chain.